clauderic/react-tiny-virtual-list/README.md

  However, if you're passing a function to `itemSize`, that type of comparison is error prone.
 In that event, you'll need to call `recomputeSizes` manually to inform the `VirtualList` that the size of its items has changed.

 ## Reporting Issues
 Found an issue?
 Please [report it](https://github.com/clauderic/react-tiny-virtual-list/issues) along with any relevant details to reproduce it.
+If you can, please provide a live demo replicating the issue you're describing.
+You can [fork this Code Sandbox](https://codesandbox.io/s/kymm7z9qr) as a starting point.

 ## Contributions
 Feature requests / pull requests are welcome, though please take a moment to make sure your contributions fits within the scope of the project.
 [Learn how to contribute](https://github.com/clauderic/react-tiny-virtual-list/blob/master/CONTRIBUTING.md)